 Vakataka king Pravarasena II composed 'Setubandha' in Maharashtri Prakrit.
-Among many of Kalidasa's classical works.
-'Meghadoota' deserves special mention.
-References historical geography to of Vakataka period occuring in this poetic work are important.
+Among Kalidasa's classical works. many 'Meghadoota' deserves special mention.
+References to historical geography Vakataka period occurring in this poetic work are important.

-Chalukyas : During the rule of Harshavardhan in North India, the Chalukya dynasty ruled in the south for approximately 200 years.
+Chalukyas: During the rule of Harshavardhan in North India, the Chalukya dynasty ruled in the south for approximately 200 years.
 Jaising was the founder of this dynasty.
 In the beginning of 6th century C.E.

 he established his capital at Vatapi (Badami).
 His grandson Pulakeshi I was the first important king of the Chalukyas.
-He built the fort Badami. performed of He the Ashwamedha sacrifice and took up the title of 'Maharaja'.
+He built the fort of Badami.
+He performed Ashwamedha sacrifice and took up the title of 'Maharaja'.
 He also took titles like 'Prithvivallabha' and 'Satyashraya'.
 After Pulakeshi I, his son Kirtivarman I came to power.
 During his reign, he conquered the Kadambas of Vanvasi (Karwar) and Mauryas of Aparanta (North Konkan) and expanded his rule.
 Kirtivarman was a patron of art.
 The beautiful caves at Badami were created by him.